Wake Up! 6 Get-Out-of-Bed Morning Motivators

 Getting the proper amount of vitamin D is crucial.
 Studies show vitamin D can help prevent osteoporosis, boost your mood, supply you energy, and more.
 This nutrient doesn't occur naturally in many foods, but when you expose yourself to UV-B radiation from sunlight, your body naturally synthesizes vitamin D. But you have to get up and you have to get out: According the National Institute of Health (NIH), "UVB radiation does not penetrate glass, so exposure to sunshine indoors through a window does not produce vitamin D." If you're someone who gets to work before the sun rises, supplements may be the right way to go.
 Just make sure you know The Right Way To Take Your Vitamin D.

 Go ahead, treat yourself!
 If indulging in a cup of hot chocolate first thing in the a.m. seems a touch decadent, know this: Your body will actually thank you.
 Chocolate is filled with flavonoids, antioxidants that have been shown to lower blood pressure and protect red blood cells.
-And who doesn’t get happy just thinking about drinking hot chocolate?
+And who doesn't get happy just thinking about drinking hot chocolate?
 (But you do have to get your butt out of bed.
-That hot chocolate isn’t going to make itself!)
-If you do feel a twinge of guilt sipping on this decadent beverage first thing in the morning, try this "faux cocoa" instead for a protein-packed alternative.
+That hot chocolate isn't going to make itself!)

 A Gallup poll reported that year after year, during the winter months, the percentage of Americans who regularly exercise at least 30 minutes or more, three days a week or more, drops by as much as 10 percentage points from summer highs.
 Don't be a part of that negative statistic.
 Get up and get going!
 This 15-Minute All-Over Fat Burn and Tone Workout is short enough to squeeze in even if you do snooze too long.